kostrykin/mobi-devcontainer-python/README.md

 - Python 3.9 and 3.11 (3.11 selected as default Jupyter kernel)
 - VS Code with `ms-toolsai.jupyter` extension
 - Packages specified in `ingredients/requirements.txt` installed for Python 3.11
+- Substitute for `%pylab` which imports `numpy` and `matplotlib.pyplot` into the global namespace and omits the deprection warning produced by the original `%pylab` instruction

 Dotfiles `**/.*` and Markdown files `**/*.md` are hidden in the VS Code file manager.
 Pylance is disabled.